IDEAS home Printed from https://ideas.repec.org/b/ucp/bkecon/9780774872928.html

 Abstract

+A biography of J.L.
+Ilsley, whose policies financed Canadian participation in the Second World War, transformed the national income tax system, and laid the financial basis for the modern welfare state.
 J.L.
-Ilsley, federal finance minister from 1940 to 1946, was responsible for financing Canadian participation in the Second World War.
-A Wartime Finance Minister tells the story of how his efforts to do so transformed the tax system and established the financial basis of the modern welfare state.
-Between 1939 and 1943, Canada’s war effort boosted federal spending and revenue tenfold, a commitment Ilsley financed by borrowing through Victory Bond campaigns and extending income tax to most of the working population, at sharply progressive rates.
-Agreements made with the provinces in 1941 became the foundation of modern federal–provincial fiscal relations.
-Ilsley preached that the war required high but fair taxes, wage and price controls, and frugality, winning public confidence in the measures partly through his own example of self-sacrifice.
-As this compelling account of his life and career reveals, Ilsley’s promotion and defence of these policies brought lasting benefit to Canada.
+Ilsley, Canada’s Minister of Finance from 1940 to 1946, was responsible for financing the country’s participation in World War II.
+A Wartime Finance Minister tells the story of how Ilsley’s measured leadership transformed the tax system and established the financial basis of the modern welfare state.
+Between 1939 and 1943, Canada’s war effort boosted federal spending and revenue tenfold, a commitment Ilsley financed by borrowing through Victory Bond campaigns and extending income tax to most of the working population at sharply progressive rates.
+Agreements made with the provinces in 1941 became the foundation of modern federal-provincial fiscal relations.
+Ilsley preached that the war required high but fair taxes, wage and price controls, and frugality, winning public confidence in his measures partly through his own example of self-sacrifice.
+As this compelling account of his life and career reveals, his promotion and defense of these policies brought lasting benefit to Canada.

 Suggested Citation